kresnasatya/note.kresna.me/php.md

 ## Frameworks

 > *We choose framework because it organized our mind and code program.
-Also make sure that framework is comfortable with our style*.
+Also, we choose specific framework because comfortable with our style*.

 I have use two PHP frameworks: CodeIgniter version 3 and Laravel.
 Maybe, I should add WordPress too because it's a framework for Content Management System (CMS).
 Usually, PHP frameworks adopts Model View Controller (MVC) design pattern.
 Model for query data to database, data transform (accessor and mutator).
 View to display data from Model.
 Controller as a bridge between Model and View.